 - Run “docker pull selenium/node-chrome-debug” to add Chrome debug Node.

 “docker run -d —link selenium-grid-hub:hub selenium/node-chrome-debug”,

 to link debug Nodes to Hub.

 - Run “docker ps -a” to list all the containers.
-You can see there has two new browser debug Nodes with random name in below picture.
-The two debug Nodes are all listen on port 5900 in their container.
+You can see there has two new browsers debug Nodes with random names.
+The two debug Nodes are all listening on port 5900 in their container.

 - Change the Node’s random name in Kitematic.